Pokemon Go: Tips and Tricks for Players in Lucena City

 One of the most common issues encountered by players that, unfortunately, cannot be avoided altogether, is inconsistent GPS signal.
 GPS signal is important because it is used by the game to track your location (and by extension, your movement) so you can neither catch Pokemon nor hatch Pokemon eggs if you don’t have one.

-The strength of GPS signals can vary depending on mobile device, particular location, and telco provider.
+The strength of GPS signals can vary depending on the mobile device, particular location, and telco provider.
 Our team of three players tried each of the three local providers (Sun, Smart, and Globe), and while there are spots where one user has one signal while the others have not and vice versa, in the end, we came to the conclusion that, generally speaking, Globe has comparatively strong signal than the other two.

 Location wise, we found the stretch of road along Quezon Avenue to have the strongest GPS signal as we rarely got disconnected during our two-hour walk along the area.
 The signal at SM City Lucena tends to be a bit weak; however, the availability of Wi-fi access makes up for it, while the stretches of road along Red V and Barangay Gulang-gulang tend to be fairly inconsistent, with us being constantly disconnected and reconnected to the game.